Soupy Sales: New Year's Day incident

 On January 1, 1965, miffed at having to work on the holiday, Sales ended his live broadcast by encouraging his young viewers to tiptoe into their still-sleeping parents' bedrooms and remove those "funny green pieces of paper with pictures of U.S. presidents" from their pants and pocketbooks.
 "Put them in an envelope and mail them to me and I'll send you a postcard from Puerto Rico", Sales instructed the children.
-Several days later, substantial amounts of money had begun arriving in the mail; Sales stated that the total amount received was in the thousands of dollars but qualified that by stating that much of that was Monopoly or play money.
+Several days later substantial amounts of money had begun arriving in the mail; Sales stated that the total amount received was in the thousands of dollars but qualified that by stating that much of that was Monopoly or play money.
 Sales said he had been joking, and that whatever real money had been sent would be donated to charity, but as parents' complaints increased, WNEW's management suspended Sales for two weeks.

 Records

 One of the fans of the Soupy Sales show was Frank Sinatra.
 It appears Sinatra became a fan after his daughter Nancy begged him to visit the show.
 When Sinatra started his own record label, Reprise Records, he signed Sales to a recording contract, which produced two albums: The Soupy Sales Show in 1961 and Up in the Air in 1962.

-Sales' novelty dance record, '"The Mouse", dates from the mid-1960s period of his career, when his show was based in New York.
+Sales's novelty dance record, '"The Mouse", dates from the mid-1960s period of his career, when his show was based in New York.
 The single, released on the ABC-Paramount label, peaked at No. 76 on the Billboard Hot 100 chart in May 1965.
 Sales performed "The Mouse" on The Ed Sullivan Show in September 1965, just prior to The Beatles' segment on the show.
+In 1965, Soupy released a cover of the novelty song "Pakalafaka" (composed by Irving Taylor and originally performed by Earl Brown in 1958).
 Sales signed with Motown Records in 1969, releasing the single "Muck-Arty Park" (a play on the 1968 hit "MacArthur Park"), as well as the album A Bag of Soup.
 Soupy and Frank Nastasi also cut and recorded a comedy and song story disk, "Spy with a Pie", for ABC-Paramount.
 It was re-released by "Simon Says" children's records.